AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 A new report, to track user logins, has been introduced.
 The User Logins report can be instrumental in enabling organizations to audit and keep a check on the delegated administrators and other users of Brand Portal.

-The report logs display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user from Brand Portal 6.4.2 deployment until the time of report generationAccess to Original Renditions
+The report logs display names, email IDs, personas (admin, viewer, editor, guest), groups, last login, activity status, and login count of each user.

 ### Access to Original Renditions